front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-theme.md

 ## Understanding theme overrides

-Front-Commerce web application is a fully featured e-commerce universal React application aimed at providing a sane base for your own theme.
+Front-Commerce web application is a fully featured e-commerce [universal](https://cdb.reacttraining.com/universal-javascript-4761051b7ae9)
+React application aimed at providing a sane base for your own theme.
 Even though you could reuse pages and components individually in a totally different theme, most of the time you might find easier and faster to start with the base theme and iterate from there.

 **Theme override is the mechanism allowing to extend, adapt, rewrite almost everything contained in the base theme.** It is what allows you to:
+- customize the base theme,
+- customize how an extension is displayed,
 - upgrade Front-Commerce and benefit from the latest component improvements,
-- customize how an extension is displayed,
 - or create a slightly different theme for the Black Friday in confidence!

-People having an understanding of [layout overrides in Magento](https://devdocs.magento.com/guides/v2.3/frontend-dev-guide/layouts/layout-override.html), [child themes in Wordpress](https://developer.wordpress.org/themes/advanced-topics/child-themes/) / [Prestashop](https://devdocs.prestashop.com/1.7/themes/reference/template-inheritance/parent-child-feature/), [templates override in Drupal](https://www.drupal.org/docs/8/theming/twig/working-with-twig-templates), [themes in CakePHP](https://book.cakephp.org/3.0/en/views/themes.html) or other similar implementations should easily understand this mechanism in Front-Commerce.
+Having an understanding of [themes in Magento](https://devdocs.magento.com/guides/v2.3/frontend-dev-guide/templates/template-overview.html), [child themes in Wordpress](https://developer.wordpress.org/themes/advanced-topics/child-themes/) / [Prestashop](https://devdocs.prestashop.com/1.7/themes/reference/template-inheritance/parent-child-feature/), [templates override in Drupal](https://www.drupal.org/docs/8/theming/twig/working-with-twig-templates), [themes in CakePHP](https://book.cakephp.org/3.0/en/views/themes.html) will help you understand Front-Commerce’s theme overrides because they all share the same philosophy.
+If you have no previous experience with these other implementations, let’s see how it works!

 Your own theme will be located in its own folder and will use default components from parent theme(s) — at least from Front-Commerce base theme.